tonioloewald/bindinator.js/docs/overview.md

 	b8r.component('something', 'components/my-product/something');

-(It is assumed that the component's file name will end with `.component.html` -- in this case the file would be `something.component.html`; the goal is for the filename to be explicit but the code to contain minimal boilerplate.)
+(It is assumed that the component's file name will end with `.component.html`—in this case the file would be `something.component.html`; the goal is for the filename to be explicit but the code to contain minimal boilerplate.)

 This could just as easily be: